Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Fully Observed Model

 \subsubsection{With measure transformation}

 In an alternative approach, we consider the state process to be exogenous and the control only impacting the cost function.
-For the analysis of this subsection, we are assuming that the running cost $c(x, u)$ is bounded measurable and continuous in its second argument (i.e., only in $u$) and $c_T$ is bounded measurable.
+For the analysis of this subsection, we assume the following regularity conditions for the cost functions: \begin{itemize} \item we assume that the running cost $c(x, \zeta)$ is bounded measurable and continuous in its second argument (i.e., only in $\zeta$) and $c_T$ is bounded measurable. \end{itemize}

 To study this, we adopt Girsanov's measure transformation, building on \cite{benevs1971existence}.
-Define
+This enables us to transform the probability measure $\Pm$ to an equivalent probability measure $\Pm_0$, under which the SDE becomes